A Few of My Favorite Things: My Packing List

 Jump to a Specific Section here:

 Silver Threaded T-shirts T-shirts that have silver threaded through them help prevent them from becoming smelly as quickly.
-I like to wear these for long haul plane rides or for long days in the heat.
+I like to wear these for long-haul plane rides or long days in the heat.
 I feel less sweaty and gross at the end of the day.
-They also are useful because you can wear the shirts more than once before washing when you are in a bind.
+They also are useful because you can wear the shirts more than once before washing them when you are in a bind.
 Lululemon regularly changes their styles but they usually sell some version of silver/anti-stink tees.

-Trail Running Shoes A trail running shoe of shoe is a versatile option when you don’t want to bring the weight of a hiking boot, or bring a hiking shoe in addition to a running shoe.
+Trail Running Shoes A trail running shoe is a versatile option when you don’t want to bring the weight of a hiking boot or bring a hiking shoe in addition to a running shoe.
 Trail running shoes can be used for regular paved or unpaved running, and they also work well for light hiking.
-They have more traction that a regular sneaker, and some are partially or completely waterproof.
+They have more traction than regular sneakers, and some are partially or completely waterproof.
 I bring my Brooks Cascadia trail shoes on many of my trips.

-Compact Rain Jacket Any of the rain jackets that pack small enough to fit in their own pocket or in a compact carrier are ideal for travel.
-I never want to feel like I can’t continue on with my itinerary because of a day of rain, so having a waterproof option is key.
-These are small enough I can put them in my day bag for just in case days too.
+Compact Rain Jacket Any of the rain jackets that pack small enough to fit in their own pocket or a compact carrier are ideal for travel.
+I never want to feel like I can’t continue with my itinerary because of a day of rain, so having a waterproof option is key.
+These are small enough that I can put them in my day bag for just-in-case days too.
 I have a Patagonia Torrentshell Men’s coat because they tend to make the men’s ones longer than the women's versions, so more of me stays dry.

 Inexpensive Polarized Sunglasses While traveling, I am constantly in situations where I could lose or break my sunglasses.
 I am hiking, kayaking, throwing them in and out of bags, etc. Knockaround Sunglasses are inexpensive and offer lots of polarized styles for under $30!